bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 ## IMPORTANT INFORMATION ABOUT PROCEDURES FOR OPENING A NEW CARD ACCOUNT

-To help the government fight the funding of terrorism and money laundering activities, Cambodian law, requires all financial institutions to obtain, verify, and record information that identifies each person who opens a Card Account.
+To help the government fight the funding of terrorism and money laundering activities, Cambodia law, requires all financial institutions to obtain, verify, and record information that identifies each person who opens a Card Account.
 What this means for you: When you open a Card Account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.
 We may also ask to see a copy of your national ID or passport, or other identifying documents.

 ### Activate Your Card

 Your Card must be activated.
-To activate your Card, launch the mobile application associated to your card.
+To activate your Card, launch the mobile application associated with your card.
 Click on Activation.
 Or request to have an activation link sent to your mobile device.

 ### Personal Identification Number

-After you activate your Card via the mobile application, you will request to set a 6 digit PIN.
+After you activate your Card, you will request to set a 6 digit PIN.
 You should not write or keep your PIN with your Card.
 Never share your PIN with anyone.
 When entering your PIN, be sure it cannot be observed by others and do not enter your PIN into any terminal that appears to be modified or suspicious.
 If you believe that anyone has gained unauthorized access to your PIN, you should advise us immediately following the procedures in the paragraph labeled "Your Liability for Unauthorized Transfers."
 At any time, you can launch your application to disable the card or reset the PIN.

 ### Authorized Card Users